alexgonca/howto_athena_twitter/README.md

 Now you can run it.
 If everything goes well, you should receive a `Query successful` message.
 A new Athena table called `twitter_stream` will have been created.

-To test, you can run a simple SQL statement, such as `select * from twitter_stream`.
+As a test, you can run a simple SQL statement, such as `select * from twitter_stream`.

 **An important observation**: The `CREATE TABLE` statement in this repository is based on the structure of tweets retrieved from Twitter's open Streaming API.
 If your tweets come